 Remarkable Giraffe In A Red Rock Field

-An outstanding solitary giraffe is walking across the rock field, represents the real vastness of the Namibian desert perfectly.
+An outstanding solitary giraffe is walking across the rock field, representing the real vastness of the Namibian desert perfectly.
 Close to the Skeleton Coast, which has its name from thousands of shipwrecks and whale carcasses that litter the coastline.
 At the same time, a lot of the seashore is barren and desolate.
 However, this place is far from uninhabited.
 The Himba people call it home.
 With a population of 50 000 people living in both the northern part of Namibia and Angola.
 They created their own sunscreen to protect them from the sun’s harsh rays.
 Done so by mixing ocher and butter, evidently creating a red hue to their skin.

 Giraffes can do much more than walk.
 They can reach a speed of 56 kilometers / 35 miles per hour over a short distance.
 While running at 16 kilometers / 10 miles per hour, they can cover longer distances.
 Giraffes need 5 to 30 minutes of sleep in 24 hours!
 Often they achieve that in quick naps that may last only a minute or two at a time.
 Amazingly, giraffes spend most of their lives standing up.
 They sleep and give birth standing up!

-The giraffe, Camelopardalis, is in category vulnerable in the IUCN red list.
+The Giraffe, Camelopardalis, is in category vulnerable in the IUCN red list.

 Enjoy other photographs similar to ‘Giraffe Walking Across A Red Rock Field’ in our African Photographs portfolio.
 All our wildlife photographs, including landscapes, are for sale as stock photos licenses and fine art photo prints wall art online.